caitlynclark/RBLO/README.md

 # Citation

-If FLORIS played a role in your research, please cite it.
+If RBLO played a role in your research, please cite it.
 This software can be cited as:

 RBLO.
 Version 1.0.0 (2019).
 Available at https://github.com/caitlynclark/RBLO.
 For LaTeX users: